MatthewPortman/galaxymusic/README.md

 ## Installation

-To install GalaxyMusic, clone the repository and install the required dependencies:
+To install galaxymusic, clone the repository and install the required dependencies:

 ```bash